arkarmk/Credit-Card-Fraud-Detection-Project/README.md

 ### Model Evaluation:
 The models are evaluated using metrics like accuracy, ROC-AUC, and confusion matrices.
 Special attention is given to minimizing false negatives to enhance fraud detection.

-### Hyperparameter Tuning:
+### Hyperparameter Tuning for model trained on imbalanced dataset:
-XGBoost Optimization: A Randomized Search Cross-Validation is performed to fine-tune hyperparameters for the XGBoost model, enhancing its predictive capabilities.
+XGBoost Optimization: A Randomized Search Cross-Validation is performed to fine-tune hyperparameters for the XGBoost model.

 ### Results:
-The XGBoost model, trained on a dataset with Random Oversampling and validated using StratifiedKFold Cross-Validation, demonstrates high accuracy and an impressive ROC-AUC score of 0.97.
+The Logistic model with l2 regularisation, trained on a dataset with Random Oversampling and validated using StratifiedKFold Cross-Validation, demonstrates high accuracy and an ROC-AUC score of 0.9833.
-The top three features influencing fraud detection are identified as features 14, 10, and 4.
+The top three features influencing fraud detection are identified as features 14, 12, and 4.

 ### Conclusion:
+For imbalanced data: XGBoost model with StratifiedKFold CV emerges is the most suitable for credit card fraud detection.
-The selected XGBoost model with Random Oversampling and StratifiedKFold CV emerges as the most suitable for credit card fraud detection, offering a balance between accuracy and the ability to handle imbalanced classes.
+For balanced data: The Logistic model with l2 regularisation, trained on a dataset with Random Oversampling and validated using StratifiedKFold Cross-Validation is the most suitable for credit card fraud detection.

+Overall: The Logistic model with l2 regularisation is the best model.